 Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.
 Or which one of you, if his son asks him for bread, will give him a stone?
 Or if he asks for a fish, will give him a serpent?
 If you then, who are evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask him (Matthew 7:7-11)!

 This is a broken world.
 There is pain, need, and suffering all around us.
 We are broken people.
 We are in need of transformation, growth, and empowerment of all kinds.
 So, at Bethel, we want to be a community devoted to prayer.
 We pray on our own—anytime, anywhere.
 We pray with others, whether meeting up for coffee, for dinner, or in the hallway at church.
 We pray in our Community Groups.
 And on and on.
 One primary opportunity available to everyone is our Wednesday night prayer meeting.
-We meet on Wednesday nights from 6:30-7:30pm at the church building.
+More details can be found on our Church Center site by clicking below.
 We take about half that time to study the Bible, and the other half to pray for our church, our community, and the world.
 We hope to see you there!